ros2/design/articles/101_build_tool.md

 - Python package with a `package.xml` file.
 - Python package without a manifest file (extracting the package name and dependencies from the `setup.py` file).

+### colcon

+When the first draft of this article was written the conclusion was to not to spend any resources towards a universal build tool.
+Meanwhile the author of this article went ahead and developed [colcon](https://github.com/colcon/) as a personal project.
+Therefore its feature set is closely aligned with the following requirements.

 ## Naming

-The existing build tools are all named by the build system they are supporting.
+The existing build tools in ROS are all named by the build system they are supporting.
 In general it should be possible for a build tool to support multiple different build systems.
 Therefore a name for a build tool being derived from a single build system might mislead the users that the tool only works for that specific build system.
 To avoid confusion of the user the build tool should have a different unrelated name to avoid implying an undesired correlation.